LadyLioness951/WAR/README.md

 * CSS
 * JavaScript
 * CSS Cardstarter Library
+* freesound.org

 ## Getting Started

 https://LadyLioness951.github.io/WAR/

+Have fun enjoy the background music.

 ## Next Steps

-I plan on adding background music, a voice over when someone loses, each players deck showing, and a table under the cards.
+I plan on adding confetti when the game is over, adding a sound effect say Get Ready for WAR! along with the h1 WAR! bouncing around while the voice is talking.